-It is the foundational freedom enjoyed by learners which is manifested in various situations; in the way learners become confident; and have courage to take initiative.

-At a basic level it includes two aspects: (i) an understanding that freedom exists and (ii) enabling learners to practice freedom, that is, helping the learners to exercise freedom responsibly and fearlessly.
-This begins with the freedom to think and express and creating opportunities and support for independent thinking.
-The said opportunities and support are not to influence, coerce or indoctrinate but as stimulants.
-Other aspects of freedom are to explore various opportunities and be helped to do so; the freedom to choose and be helped to choose; freedom to set personal goals and be helped to do so.

-It is inclusive of the learner's freedom in learning sites and outside it.
+- It is the foundational freedom enjoyed by learners which is manifested in various situations; in the way learners become confident; and have courage to take initiative. - At a basic level it includes the freedom to explore various opportunities and be helped to do so; the freedom to choose and be helped to choose; freedom to set personal goals and be helped to do so; the freedom to think and express and be helped to do so. - It is inclusive of the learner's freedom in learning sites and outside it.
 At the same time it encompasses anything and everything that is pertinent for development of a learner and that may be left out from the delineations of learner's freedom in sites of learning and outside the sites of learning in school premises.